 What is driving global deforestation?

-The statistics tell an alarming story.
 According to Global Forest Watch, the tropics lost 11.1 million hectares of tree cover in 2021, including 3.75 million hectares of irreplaceable primary rainforest.
 This destruction not only costs us their huge carbon-storage potential, but also creates further greenhouse gas emissions, when the felled trees are burned or left to rot.
 The same study shows that tropical forest loss in 2021 resulted in 2.5 gigatons of carbon dioxide emissions—equivalent to the annual fossil fuel emissions of India.

 The drivers are all part of a global economy built on the exploitation of natural resources: logging, mining, and land-grabbing for agricultural expansion.
 The last, alone, is responsible for a staggering 80 percent of tropical forest loss.
 From Brazil to Indonesia, big agribusiness is razing huge swathes of pristine forest to make room for lucrative animal pasture and cropland.
-And in doing so, slash-and-burn deforestation (the quickest way to clear forests) is setting our world ablaze triggering an ecological chain reaction of increased emissions, rising temperatures, and devastating forest fires, like those still raging in the Amazon.
+And in doing so, slash-and-burn deforestation (the quickest way to clear forests) is setting our world ablaze triggering an ecological chain reaction of increased emissions, rising temperatures, and devastating forest fires, like those seen in the Amazon.

-How we work to protect forests
+How the Rainforest Alliance works to protect forests

 Here are our main approaches to conserving tropical forests around the world:

-Protecting forests through sustainable agriculture
+Protecting forests through regenerative agriculture

 Community forestry as a conservation strategy